Gabriella439/Haskell-Annah-Library/README.md

 Annah is heavily exercised by the Annah Prelude so most bugs should have been rooted out by this point.
-The most likely bugs that still remain at this point are bugs in the desugaring logic not correctly avoiding name capture.
+The most likely bugs that still remain at this point are in the desugaring logic not correctly avoiding name capture.

 The most likely thing to change in the API is support for new desugaring rules if people request them and are willing to implement them.